connorkeevill/connorkeevill/README.md

 I really really like writing code.

 Welcome to my Github!
 Feel free to have a look around.
-You may also want to take a look at [my personal website](https://connorkeevill.com), or get in touch with me at [connor@keevill.me](mailto:connor@keevill.me).
+You may also want to take a look at [my personal website](https://connorkeevill.com), or get in touch with me at [connor.keevill.19@gmail.com](mailto:connor.keevill.19@gmail.com).

 <!--
 **connorkeevill/connorkeevill** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.